 - Predicting Neurological Disorders: Specifically fouled up biomarkers reveal specific neurological diseases / disorders.
-The problem is that most of these biomarkers are not commonly used or known outside of very specialized trauma facilities or within acedemia.
+The problem is that most of these biomarkers of head injuries are not commonly used or known outside of very specialized trauma facilities or within academia.
 Most likely this is because there are not currently good treatment options (i.e. drugs) for changing these markers.
-Bottom line; if certain biomarkers are present, you are more likely to develop or exacerbate certain neurological disorders we'll talk about momentarily.
+Bottom line; if certain biomarkers are present, you are more likely to develop or exacerbate certain neurological disorders we’ll talk about momentarily.

-The CDC says that, "An estimated 1.7 million people sustain a TBI annually.
+The CDC says that, “An estimated 1.7 million people sustain a TBI annually.
 Of them 52,000 die, 275,000 are hospitalized, and 1.365 million, nearly 80%, are treated and released from an emergency department.
-About 75% of TBIs that occur each year are concussions or other forms of mild traumatic brain injury (MTBI)."
-According to this study, the 80% number above is actually 90%, and about 1 in 5 of those that survive their TBI go on to develop long-term or even lifetime symptoms.
+About 75% of TBIs that occur each year are concussions or other forms of mild traumatic brain injury (MTBI).”
+According to this study, the 80% number above is actually 90%, and about 1 in 5 of those that survive their head injuries (TBI / MTBI) go on to develop long-term or even lifetime symptoms.

 I bring this up because almost every disease process imaginable (including CANCER) is being shown to be driven far more by these “epigenetic factors” than by raw genetics.
 In other words, not only are you not bound by your genetics to the degree you’ve always been taught (it’s called brainwashing), you have the potential to actually change your health by changing some of these factors.
 Allow me to show you a very cool example from a study that came out earlier today in Development and Psychopathology (Epigenetic Correlates of Neonatal Contact in Humans).